Skip to content

 • The CV is often the first touchpoint between the hiring manager and the candidate.
 Progressing someone onto the next stage because they went to the same high school as you or rejecting their application because they have an employment gap are prime examples of unconscious bias.

-• If your hiring process includes an assessment, deciding to progress a candidate that performed worse than a candidate you decided not to continue with based on something like their gender or a trait you liked is another unconscious bias example.
+• If your hiring process includes an assessment, deciding to progress a candidate who performed worse than a candidate you decided not to continue with based on something like their gender or a trait you liked is another example of unconscious bias.

 • The interview stage is often the make-or-break point in the hiring process, and some candidates might even use your unconscious bias against you to win your favor.
 For example, by claiming to be a huge football fan like you.

-Allowing unconscious bias to influence a hiring decision is not only unfair, but by not hiring the best person for the job, it can also impact performance.
+Allowing unconscious bias to influence a hiring decision is not only unfair but by not hiring the best person for the job, it can also impact performance.
+So, you’re really not doing anybody a favor by letting bias creep into the hiring process.

 Is unconscious bias really unconscious?

 We don’t do it because we’re bad people with an explicit bias.
 We do it because it makes decision-making easier.
 So yes, a good part of unconscious bias is actually conscious.
-However, it is often wrong and can lead to incorrect assumptions.
+However, it’s often wrong and can lead to incorrect assumptions.

 Why is it important to reduce implicit bias?

 At this point, you might be thinking, but is it really so wrong to hire someone with the same background or interests as you?
-Well, yes.
-Here are a few reasons why:
+Maybe not.
+Perhaps they are the best person for the job.
+In most cases, though, yes, it is wrong.
+Here are a few reasons why.

 Lack of diversity

-You’re hiring an army of yes men who think and act the same way.
-This hinders innovation in your team and could get them stuck in loops, doing the same things all the time.
-Not to mention, sets a pretty monotonous standard for what it takes to join the team.
+Not to mention, it sets a pretty monotonous standard for what it takes to join the team.
 As a result, say goodbye to a diverse workforce.

 Losing out on great talent